Price Heterogeneity as a Source of Heterogeneous Demand: Model and basic definitions

-There are two possible interpretations of the idiosyncratic prices:\\ \textbf{(1) Observational Errors}\; The analyst's price index $\overline{\mathbf{p}}^t$ represents a simplification of a more complex environment; $\mathbf{p}^{i,t}$ are the true prices faced by consumer $i$ and they could be different from $\overline{\mathbf{p}}^t$ because of geographical variation in prices, variation in prices within a particular observation period $t$, or unobserved costs which are incurred by the consumer when purchasing a particular good. \\ \textbf{(2) Price Misperception}\; Consumer $i$ makes his expenditure allocation decision based on an idiosyncratic perception of prices at observation $t$.
-The prices $\mathbf{p}^{i,t}$ could be incorrect, or misperceived, in the sense that they are different from the true prices $\overline{\mathbf{p}}^t$, which (unlike in the first interpretation) are perfectly observed by the analyst.
+There are two possible interpretations of the idiosyncratic prices:\\ \textbf{(1) Observational Errors}\; The analyst's price index $\overline{\mathbf{p}}^t$ represents a simplification of a more complex environment; $\mathbf{p}^{i,t}$ are the true prices faced by consumer $i$ and they could be different from $\overline{\mathbf{p}}^t$ because of geographical variation in prices, variation in prices within a particular observation period $t$, or unobserved costs which are incurred by the consumer when purchasing a particular good.
+Price heterogeneity is also plausible when each product represents a broad category (such as `food' or `clothing').
+In these situations, the data available to the observer takes the form of expenditure on a product category $k$ by each consumer and a price index for goods in that category.
+Simply deflating each consumer's expenditure by this index can be misleading if consumers are systematically different in the types of goods they purchase within category $k$. \\ \textbf{(2) Price Misperception}\; Consumer $i$ makes his expenditure allocation decision based on an idiosyncratic perception of prices at observation $t$.
+The prices $\mathbf{p}^{i,t}$ could be incorrect or misperceived, in the sense that they are different from the true prices $\overline{\mathbf{p}}^t$, which (unlike in the first interpretation) are perfectly observed by the analyst.
 Price misperception could occur because consumers are inattentive to prices (\cite{chetty2009salience}, \cite{gabaix2014sparsity}, \cite{matvejka2015rigid}), for example, failing to incorporate sales taxes or shipping charges.
 Sometimes the phenomenon could also be exacerbated by firms engaging in price shrouding (\cite{gabaix2006shrouded}, \cite{brown2010shrouded}).
-Phenomena where people misperceive their usage of a prepaid good/service (such as a gym membership) could also be considered as a form of price misperception (see \cite{dellavigna2006paying}).\footnote{\linespread{1.1} \selectfont Price misperception is a form of bounded rationality, but it is formally different from models (such as \cite{masatlioglu2012revealed} and \cite{manzini2014stochastic}) where agents only consider some of the options open to them.
+Phenomena, where people misperceive their usage of a prepaid good/service such as a gym membership, could also be considered as a form of price misperception (see \cite{dellavigna2006paying}).\footnote{\linespread{1.1} \selectfont Price misperception is a form of bounded rationality, but it is formally different from models (such as \cite{masatlioglu2012revealed} and \cite{manzini2014stochastic}) where agents only consider some of the options open to them.
 The `consideration set' in these models is always a subset of the budget set, whereas misperceived prices lead to a misperceived budget that is typically {\em not} a subset of the true budget set.}